MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/index.md

 |Data Source|Description|
 |-----------------|-----------------|
 |[PointsOfInterest Data Source](../public-data-sources/pointsofinterest.md)|This data source contains points of interest worldwide.
-This data source is the replacement for the deprecated NAVTEQNA and NAVTEQEU data sources.
+It is also the replacement for the deprecated NAVTEQNA and NAVTEQEU data sources.
 |[FourthCoffeeSample Data Source](../public-data-sources/fourthcoffeesample.md)|This data source contains sample data.
 The examples provided in the [Query API](../query-api/index.md) documentation use this data source.|
 |[NAVTEQNA Data Source](../public-data-sources/navteqna.md)|This data source contains points of interest for North America.<br/><br/>NOTE: This data source is deprecated and will be shutdown on July 6, 2020.
 Please use an alternative data source.|
 |[NAVTEQEU Data Source](../public-data-sources/navteqeu.md)|This data source contains points of interest for Europe.<br/><br/>NOTE: This data source is deprecated and will be shutdown on July 6, 2020.
 Please use an alternative data source.|